-7:45am to 12:00pm – $240 (GST Exempt)
+7:45am to 11:45am – $240 (GST Exempt)

 This course is suitable for anyone who works in the water supply industry who may need to use an Abnormal Voltage Detection Device (AVDD) while conducting works on metallic pipes.

-- Inspecting and using an Abnormal Voltage Detection Device (AVDD)
+- Abnormal Voltage Detection Devices (AVDD’s)

-- Accessing and using the Dial Before You Dig service
+- Dial Before You Dig service

-- Applicants must be a minimum of 18 years of age
+- Minimum 18 years of age

-- Experience working around water assets is preferred but not mandatory
+- Experience working around water assets is preferred

-Why Complete this Main-to-Meter Course?
+Why complete this Mains to Meter Course?

 Section 21 of the Occupational Health and Safety Act 2004 (Vic.) requires that employers provide an adequate level of information, instruction, training and supervision to employees to enable them to work safely.

-Language, Literacy, and Numeracy Requirements
+Language, Literacy and Numeracy Requirements

 - Interpret results from an Abnormal Voltage Detection Device (AVDD)

-- Explain, describe and verify sometimes complex needs and issues
+- Speak English clearly in order to explain, describe and verify sometimes complex needs and issues

-What is the Main-to-Meter Course Outcome?
+What is the Mains to Meter Course outcome?

-Additional Course Information
+Additional Mains to Meter Course Information

-- A maximum of 12 trainees are permitted in each session
+- A maximum of 12 trainees can attend this course

 - Trainees will be assessed using a short-answer test and a practical assessment involving the use of a Abnormal Voltage Detection Device (AVDD)